-Discover your digital skills level
+Discover our new digital skills report

-Are digital skills essential in 2024?
+Are digital skills essential in 2025?

 Is having digital skills essential in today's world?
 Which digital skills are the most important?
 And crucially, how might people without these skills be impacted in their day-to-day lives?